India deaths data hints Covid worst tragedy since 1947 – latest updates

 Twitter temporarily blocks US Republican Greene for virus posts

-Twitter Inc on said it temporarily suspended Republican US Representative Marjorie Taylor Greene's account for tweets which violated the social media's misinformation policy on the virus.
+Twitter on said it temporarily suspended Republican US Representative Marjorie Taylor Greene's account for tweets that violated the social media's misinformation policy on the virus.

 The United States is using vaccines made by Pfizer Inc, Moderna Inc and Johnson & Johnson under Food and Drug Administration's emergency use authorisation.